 Eostre and Ostara

-The goddess Eostre is a figure associated with spring, fertility, and renewal, believed to have been worshiped by the early Germanic and Anglo-Saxon peoples.
-Her name is thought to be the origin of the modern word "Easter," and she is often linked to the changing of the seasons, particularly the transition from winter to spring.
+The Germanic goddess Eostre is a spring goddess worshipped for her associations with spring, fertility, and renewal, believed to have been venerated by the early Germanic and Anglo-Saxon peoples.
+Her name is thought to be the origin of the modern word for the Christian holiday Easter, and she is often linked to the changing of the seasons, particularly the transition from winter to spring.

 Eostre is associated with the Wheel of the Year Ostara.
-(More on the Wheel of the Year.)
+(Here's more on the Wheel of the Year.)

 Although historical documentation of Eostre is limited, her influence is still felt in contemporary spiritual practices.
 Many modern pagans and Wiccans honor Eostre during the spring equinox, celebrating her as a goddess of balance, renewal, and the returning light.
 Rituals dedicated to her often include decorating eggs, planting seeds, and embracing personal and spiritual growth.
 Whether she was a widely worshiped deity or a symbolic figure recorded by Bede, Eostre’s themes of rebirth and fertility continue to inspire those who celebrate the cycles of nature.
 Her story serves as a reminder of the deep-rooted connections between ancient pagan traditions and the ways we continue to welcome the arrival of spring today.